2012 CHIP Student online application is now available. The due date was Friday, Feb. 24, 2012

 The CHIP application requires two letters of recommendation submitted by individuals who have supervised and evaluated your work in an academic or professional setting.
 Relatives and friends may not serve in this capacity.

 Letters should be sent by your recommenders directly to the AHEC Program Office in Madison.
-They may be sent via email (preferably as a pdf document on letterhead) to internships@ahec.wisc.edu or via regular mail to the WI AHEC Program, 750 Highland Ave., Rm.
-4251, Madison, WI 53705.
+They may be sent via email (preferably as a pdf document on letterhead) to [email protected] or via regular mail to the Wisconsin AHEC Program, 750 Highland Ave., 4218, Madison, WI 53705.
 You will also need to provide a complete set of official transcripts from all colleges/universities attended.
-You should wait to send your current transcript until after the fall semester 2011 courses and grades have been posted.
+You should wait to send your current transcript until after the fall semester 2016 courses and grades have been posted.
 Transcripts may be sent to the AHEC Program Office at the above address.

 Stipend:

 Interns receive a stipend of $1,200 per month, or $2,400 for the eight week program.
-A few of the Statewide program internships have an option of a third month.
 See detailed site descriptions.

 Interns work full-time (generally, 40 hours per week) at the host site, and participate in core seminars.
 In Milwaukee, these seminars are held on Tuesdays.
-Statewide program interns will participate in an online course which includes 2-3 academic webinars and several assignments including: an interview, a letter to a legislator, and a final presentation (via webinar).
+Statewide program interns will participate in an online course with several assignments including: an interview, a letter to a legislator, and a final presentation (via webinar).

-Applicants to the Statewide Program will indicate their site assignment preferences in their application - up to 4 and will write an essay on their top 2.
-The 2012 site list is posted in the left-hand column under "2012 Program Announcement" or http://wisc-ahec.typepad.com/2012_CHIP/2012%20CHIP%20site%20list%20as%20of%2012-7-11.pdf.
-We may have a few additional sites to add during the application process, so you may wish to check the list again before you submit your application.
-[Milwaukee program interns will receive a list of projects and sites to select from after acceptance to the program.]
+Applicants will indicate their site assignment preferences in their application - up to 4 and will write an essay on their top 2.
+The 2017 site list is available through the link on the left side of the screen.
+We often have a few additional sites to add during the application process, so you may wish to check the list again before you submit your application.

 Housing (Statewide Program only):